andifalk/secure-oauth2-oidc-workshop/setup/README.md

 After that you can import the whole workshop project directory into your IDE as a __gradle project__:

-* [IntelliJ](https://www.jetbrains.com/idea): "New project from existing sources..." and then select 'Gradle' when prompted
+* [IntelliJ](https://www.jetbrains.com/idea): Open menu item "New project from existing sources..." and then select 'Gradle' when prompted
-* [Eclipse](https://www.eclipse.org/) or [Spring ToolSuite](https://spring.io/tools): "Import/Gradle/Existing gradle project"
+* [Eclipse](https://www.eclipse.org/) or [Spring ToolSuite](https://spring.io/tools): Open menu item "Import/Gradle/Existing gradle project"
-* [Visual Studio Code](https://code.visualstudio.com/): Just open the root directory and wait until VS Code configured the project
+* [Visual Studio Code](https://code.visualstudio.com/): Just open the root directory in VS Code and wait until VS Code has configured the project

 ## Run the java applications